$250,000 settlement for facial injuries

 The final settlement amount also depends in part on the individual who was injured.
 For example a model or actor who can no longer work due to their injuries would have greater losses than someone with the same injuries who works from home.

-The best way to understand how much a facial injury claim is worth and build a strong case starts is by discussing your situation with an experienced facial injury attorney.
+The best way to understand how much a facial injury claim is worth and build a strong case starts is by discussing your situation with an experienced attorney.

 Before filing a lawsuit there's a few things you should know.

 Wisconsin operates under a shared fault law, meaning each person is held responsible for a portion of the liability in a car accident.
 If you weren't fully at fault for the crash, you are eligible to win compensation for your injuries in a settlement or lawsuit should it come to it.
 Here's a few more things you need to know about filing a car accident lawsuit in Wisconsin: